social9/go-queues/README.md

 )

 func main() {
+  // Instantiate the queue with service connection
+	queue := streams.NewSQS()

 	// simulate processing a request for 2 seconds and then delete it handler := func(wg *sync.WaitGroup, msg *sqs.Message) {
 		fmt.Println("Waiting:", *msg.MessageId)